 —13th Amendment, United States Constitution

-Although it is understood that slavery was morally repugnant, there was something that also made it historically permissible, and this something is referred to as “a cancer” in 13th.
-This analogy to cancer is useful in thinking about social injustice on several levels, first as a potent reminder that this illness is not something new, but instead, can be more accurately recognized as a permutation of previous injustice.
+Although it is understood that slavery was morally repugnant, there was something that also made it historically permissible.
+This something, referred to as “a cancer” in 13th, is a useful analogy in examinging social injustice.
+First, this reference to cancer allows us to consider the insidious nature of this "social disease."
+Once the diagnosis has been made, it can be expected that, without treatment, this tumor will mutate and spread.
+Similarly, the racial divide in the United States was inherent in the county's birth.
+It is not something new, and in fact the current system of incarceration and society as a whole, can be accurately recognized as a permutation of these previous injustices.
 Next, the use of medical language in this context opens a previously inaccessible way of understanding and relating to the deeply subjective, personal, and painful experience of injustice.
 On the social level, we are given a framework for understanding how this disease metastasizes in society.
 By framing mass incarceration as a cancer, the issue is not only expressed in moral terms but can be read as a bioethical issue with real-world health implications.

 “We did not cut out this cancer.”